-Aveanna Healthcare Holdings Inc. Annual Meeting of Stockholders
+Aveanna Healthcare Holdings, Inc. Annual Meeting of Stockholders

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-X Please make your marks like this: THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2, 3 AND 4
+Please make your marks like this:

+THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

+FOR ON PROPOSALS 1, 2 AND 3

+THE BOARD RECOMMENDS THAT AN ADVISORY VOTE ON THE COMPENSATION FOR NAMED EXECUTIVE OFFICERS BE HELD EVERY 1 YEAR.

-PROPOSAL YOUR VOT Ε BOARD OF DIRECTORS RECOMMENDS 1.
-To elect the three Class II director nominees identified in the accompanying Proxy Statement to the Board of Directors of the Company, each to serve a three-year term expiring at the 2026 Annual Meeting of the Company's stockholders.
-I 1.01 Rodney D. Windley FO . -) FOR 1.02 Christopher R. Gordon FOR 1.03 Steven E. Rodgers FOR 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accountants for the fiscal ending December 30, 2023. year . - ABSTAIN FOR 3.
-To approve, on an advisory, non-binding basis, the compensation paid to the Company's Named Executive Officers identifie the accompanying Proxy Statement. ied in FOR 4.
-To approve an amendment to our second amended and restated certificate of incorporation (the "Charter"), in the form set for Appendix A attached to the accompanying Proxy Statement (the "Amendment"), to effect a reverse stock split (the "Revers Split") with respect to our issued and outstanding common stock at any time prior to December 29, 2023, at a ratio of 1-for 1-for-20 (the "Range"), with the ratio at which the Reverse Stock Split would be effected (the "Effective Ratio") to be a ratio within the Range to be determined at the discretion of our Board of Directors and included in a public announcement by the Company before the effectiveness of the Reverse Stock Split (the "Reverse Stock Split Proposal"). se Stock 5 to tio FOR 5.
+1. PROPOSAL To elect the three Class I director nominees identified below to the Board of Directors of the Company, each to serve a three-year term expiring at the 2025 Annual Meeting of the Company's stockholders.
+BOARD OF DIRECTORS RECOMMENDS 1.01 Victor F. Ganzi FOR WITHHOLD FOR 1.02 Devin O'Reilly FOR 1.03 Robert M. Williams, Jr. FOR 1.05 Robert M. Williams, Jr. FOR 2.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2022.
+FOR AGAINST ABSTAIN FOR 3.
+To approve, on an advisory, non-binding basis, the compensation paid to the Company's Named Executive Officers identified in the Proxy Statement ("say on pay" vote).
+FOR 1YR 2YR 3YR ABSTAIN 1 YEAR 4.
+To consider and vote on an advisory, non-binding resolution on the frequency of the "say on pay" vote.
+21K □ TIEAK 5.
 To consider any other business that is properly presented at the Meeting and any adjournment or postponement thereof.
-NOTE: In the proxies' discretion, the proxies are authorized to vote on any other matters, which may properly come before Annual Meeting or any adjournment(s) or postponement(s) thereof. e the THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE BOARD'S RECOMMENDATIONS.
-Y THE Check here if you would like to attend the meeting in person.
-Authorized Signatures - Must be completed for your instructions to be executed.
-Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should sign.
-Trustee: Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
-The Company's 2022 Annual Report to Stockholders, (ii) the Proxy Statement and (iii) the Notice of Annual Meeting date e undersigned l hereby ackno The state of the s ×== • Sig gnature (and Title if applicable) Date Signature (if held jointly) Date
+NOTE: In the proxies' discretion, the proxies are authorized to vote on any other matters, which may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE BOARD'S RECOMMENDATIONS. □ Check here if you would like to attend the meeting in person.
+You must register to attend the meeting online and/or participate at www Authorized Signatures - Must be completed for your instructions to be execut Please sign exactly as your name(s) appears on your account.
+If held in joint t should include title and authority.
+Corporations should provide full name of c Form.
+The undersigned hereby acknowledges receipt of (i) the Company's 20 (iii) the Notice of Annual Meeting dated March 30, 2022. ed. enancy, a orporatio ıll persons s n and title o hould sign.
+Tru f authorized off icer signing the Proxy/Vote Si gnature (and Title if applicable) Date Signature ıre (if hel d jointly) Date